cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 Templated components cannot be easily searched, and conditionals, loops, functions, and dynamic variables are difficult to follow.
 Yes, templating will create DRYer code, but with configuration often a little repetition is helpful for clarity.
 However when code duplication scales beyond simple repetition, templating may be necessary.

-Consider value added against configuration complexity before using advanced `go` templates in Atmos.
+Consider value added against configuration complexity before using advanced `Go` templates in Atmos.

 :::